onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need a collective map of where we are, where we want to get and how we’re thinking of going about it - and this map should be common knowledge

 Imagine believing that your taxes will be well spent

+Perfect competition entails than any outsider can come in permissionlessly and outdo you at your job at a company and get the rewards.
+Perfect competition
+All of the efficiency and creativity without the waste and needless destruction

+Stigma is cheaper than law enforcement - we can build a way better regulatory structure than what 17-18th century social tech can produce

+This kind of status is more secure than the monetary one because no one can stеal your reputation and because we’ll collectively control status inflation - it’ll be easier to save as this will be less inflatable than trad currency

+What of you could earn different resource subscriptions and what if there was an incentive for delayed gratification?
+To not spend more than you actually need?
+How do we make austerity sexy?

+Overconsumption is a game theory failure

+What are women and men for?
+What are they good at, how can they become better and more useful to themselves and others?

+Postmodernism is too shallow - lacks capacity for recursion because it doesn’t erect something as a proposed vision forward which can thus be referenced

+You upload yourself to the entropic cloud through having children

+If you’ve read this book you’re already in the attractor basin

+LITERALLY THE WORLD WOULD BE BETTER IF EVERYONE UNDERSTANDS MORE OF ECONOMICS AND HOW MONEY AND PERSONAL FINANCE WORK Some things are better than others

+The only bid for a new world order worth a damn

+No religion is beyond reform - if there are adherents and there is an authoritative structure still kicking along - it can evolve.
+What could the greatest attractor for the different religions of the world be?
+How do we enable them all to converge on what’s most important about how to treat people from other religions?
+How do we instill the best that the evolution of cooperation has taught us?

+“The real religion of peace”
+Peace is generated through competence, empathy, trust, cooperation, skin in the game, responsibility, reputation.

+Make religion great again

+Have a section about postmodernism in culture

+Comprehension, brevity, logic, and ingestability lead to better justifications.
+Healthier and happier and more fulfilled people can handle more complexity from the world.
+Our future is inherently trending towards greater complexity - we need to up our game in the realm of integration and compression

+The immaculate conception is traceable through git

+What is better, and why?

+This book is optimized to get into your head.
+And soul.
+Forever.
+Its the alpha version of what we’ll collectively co-create

+How do we have the conversation for whats good in the world?

+If your country of residence doesn’t allow this new kind of media - MOVE.

+We ask the questions through morals and we answer them through the most rigorous standards of science

+Zuck shpuld have spent his life trying to create this - instead he played the traditional game and addicted people and made them less prosperous in their own and in our collective lifes.
+Facebook degrades the human condition in comparison with this system.
+Choose life
+The great dezucking
+Zuck belongs in reputational jail for moral crimes against humanity.
+Zuck is the epitomy of what’s most broken in our society - he simply plays the game without questioning it despite the harms.
+He chooses harms for others over harms to himself.
+He doesn’t even believe in himself to fix the problem - if he did he would have solved it.
+He should have simply continued asking what media is for
+Instead of hating zuck sinply say what he did wrong and how he can make amends Invite him to be a real man and to start implementing this - instead of waiting for the regime to change before taking any personal risk with your policies.
+And stop building bubkers for yoursef bro thats not very courageous.
+Enough with the jiu jitsu bowbhunting psyop.
+U probably hired a pr agency to fix ur image lol
+Come on zuck, out here is better than in the bunker, help make the world actually better - simply connecting everyone on the most extractive attentional architecture possible is not really good actually
+Either Zuck pivots to pro-sociality or the internet will be dezucked De-Googling the Internet
+DeZucking the Internet
+The highest calling for Zuck is to build a bunker

+Transmuting the profit incentive
+The transmutation of the profit incentive

+Imagine befriending your neighbours and recruiting them to participate in the global consensus

+Certain things are just better.
+How do we determine which they are, better how, and by how much?

+How much horrible parenting is happening simply because we have no worthy authority to actually trust?

+The gradations of homogeneisation
+Ho we argue for what we can and should differ more, and around what we should be more alike

+How do we raise kids with proper secure attachment?
+What is proper?
+How much?
+Regarding what?
+How do we determine for what its ok to let kids cry and what not for?
+How do we determine the best ways to inculcate kids with certain worldviews?
+THIS IS ALREADY HAPPENING ANYWAY AND UNDEMOCRATICALLY AND UNCONSCIOUSLY

+Imagine raising a kid and having given him the capacity to use this system as best as possible

+The real test for the freedom of religion

+We upload ourseves to the cloud through our children

+How do we get more people to actually care about how much plastic they consume?
+How do we enculturate prople to actually care about how much plastic we’re producing?
+How do we get there?
+Global justification for what should happen, and why.
+With the best collective intelligence protocol that we’re aware of.

+By expressing what we think other people's kids should be like, we actually bond with the future generations.
+The more we feel we’ve had an impact on others - the more connected we feel with them.
+How do we enable the one-to-many and the many-to-one influence dynamics of our species?

+How do we increase the number of people and the ammount of good and abstract rules for their heads about the world?

+Our current civilizational stack should be an open source protocol

+What happens if we found the most relevant/important ideas and aspects of the world and we then combined them in the most relevant and synergistic way?
+This book
+Applied RR